HL7/fhir-shorthand/input/pagecontent/reference.md

 The formal grammar for FSH discards all comments during import; they are not retained or used during IG generation.

-#### Multi-line Strings
+#### Multi-line String Alternative

-For convenience, FSH also supports multi-line strings, demarcated with three double quotation marks `"""`.
-This feature allows for authors to split text over multiple lines and retain consistent indentation in the FSH file.
-When processing multi-line strings, the following approach is followed:
+While line breaks are supported using conventional strings, FSH also supports slightly different processing for strings demarcated with three double quotation marks `"""`.
+This feature can help authors to maintain consistent indentation in the FSH file.

-* If the first line or last line contains only whitespace (including newline), discard it.
-* If another line contains only whitespace, truncate it to zero characters.
-* For all other non-whitespace lines, detect the smallest number of leading spaces and trim that from the beginning of every line.

-For example, an author might use a multi-line string to write markdown so that the markdown can be indented inside the FSH:
+As an example, an author might use a multi-line string to write markdown so that the markdown is neatly indented:

 ```
 * ^purpose = """